 Optional expiration timestamp |

 Only one manifest can be active per agent at any time.
+Creating a new manifest deactivates the previous one.
 Previous manifests are retained for audit history.

 Manifest signing is optional but recommended.
 If the agent has a registered public key, providing a signature triggers server-side cryptographic verification.
 Verification failure returns 400 Bad Request.